Royal Road Minerals (CVE:RYR) Shares Up 4.5% – Time to Buy?

-Royal Road Minerals Limited (CVE:RYR – Get Free Report)’s share price was up 4.5% during mid-day trading on Tuesday .
+Shares of Royal Road Minerals Limited (CVE:RYR – Get Free Report) shot up 4.5% on Tuesday .
 The company traded as high as C$0.12 and last traded at C$0.12.
-Approximately 25,500 shares changed hands during mid-day trading, a decline of 64% from the average daily volume of 70,360 shares.
+25,500 shares traded hands during trading, a decline of 64% from the average session volume of 70,360 shares.
 The stock had previously closed at C$0.11.

 Royal Road Minerals Company Profile